saguijs/sagui/README.md

 # Sagui

-Sagui is my attempt in gathering the best practices I've been applying in developing Single Page Applications.
+Sagui is my attempt in gathering the **best practices** I've been applying in developing **Single Page Applications**.
 It provides a foundation of base build support to create complex web applications.

-It is completely framework agnostic, so you could use it to build Angular, Backbone, React or (name your framework of choice) applications.
+It is completely **framework agnostic**, so you could use it to build Angular, Backbone, React or (name your framework of choice) applications.

 The only assumptions it makes are: